 This Vox mini-amp comes in with a standard ¼” plug and a standard 3.5mm headphone jack.
 The plug is foldable and the amp can easily fit in a gig bag pocket.
 The AP2BS offers great tone and reliability, as well as classic, elegant styling.

 The tuner is an essential piece of accessory that should be found in every musician’s gig bag.
-They come in many shapes and sizes, with clip-on and plug-in being the main types.
+They come in many shapes and sizes, with clip-on models being the most popular type.

-The KLIQ UberTuner is a universal clip-on tuner for stringed instruments.
-It has a bright and clear display, and it is very easy to use and adjust and comes with a 3-year guarantee.
+The Peterson StroboClip HD is a universal clip-on tuner for stringed instruments.
+It has a large, bright and clear display, and is very easy to use and adjust.

 A set of fresh strings is one of the best ways a musician can show their stringed instruments some love.
 Consequently, buying your bassist a set of new strings will show them that you care for not only them but for their four/five/six-stringed companion as well.